jimccann-rh/nested-ova-ansible-ci/README.md

 MAC address changes accept
 Forged transmits accept

+In a DVS you can setup MAC learning to ALLOW.
+But you also need to enable Forge Transmits to accept.

 Also if you are running on top of a vSAN don't forget this:  esxcli system settings advanced set -o /VSAN/FakeSCSIReservations -i 1